-Restorative Justice is a practice-based discipline.
+Restorative Justice originated as a practice-based discipline.
+However, the field has experienced exponential growth in the theory and research of RJ in the last decade.
 The course will be framed by four essential values of RJ: encounter, amends, reintegration and inclusion.
-The content of the course will be embedded in the key practice models that drive the Restorative justice field - VOC, FGC, Circles, RJ in the workplace, schools, prisons, religious institutions, community gang and public violence, transforming historical harms, and applications in transitional justice processes globally.
-Conducted in a seminar format, students will have ample lab time to exercise the skills, complete assignments that are directly related to in-field competencies (e.g. policy reviews, writing program concept and funding documents, facilitating training sessions and engaging in self and peer assessments) as well as grapple with the theory and ethics that drive our practice.
-For MA in Conflict Transformation students this satisfies the skills assessment course requirement if taken for 3 credits, and is a required course for all MA in Restorative Justice students.
+The content of the course will be embedded in the key practice models that drive the Restorative Justice field - VOC/VOD, FGC, and Circle Processes.
+The class will also explore structural applications of RJ practice in the workplace, schools, prisons, religious institutions, community gang and public violence, dealing with historical harms, and in transitional justice processes globally.
+Conducted in a seminar format, students will have ample lab time to exercise the skills, complete assignments that are directly related to in-field competencies (e.g. policy reviews, writing program concept and funding documents, facilitating training sessions and engaging in self and peer assessments), as well as grapple with the theory and ethics that drive RJ practice.
+For MA in Conflict Transformation students this satisfies the skills assessment course requirement if taken for 3 credits, and is a required course for all students enrolled in the MA and Certificate in Restorative Justice programs.